agabor/docs/_includes/parse-server/getting-started.md

 ```

-To learn more about using saving and querying objects on Parse Server, check out the [documentation]({{ site.baseUrl }}/) for the SDK you will be using in your app.
+To learn more about using saving and querying objects on MSG Server, check out the [documentation]({{ site.baseUrl }}/) for the SDK you will be using in your app.

-## Connect your app to Parse Server
+## Connect your app to MSG Server

 Parse provides SDKs for all the major platforms.
-Refer to the rest of the Parse Server guide to [learn how to connect your app to Parse Server](#using-parse-sdks-with-parse-server).
+Refer to the rest of the MSG Server guide to [learn how to connect your app to MSG Server](#using-parse-sdks-with-parse-server).

-## Running Parse Server elsewhere
+## Running MSG Server elsewhere

-Once you have a better understanding of how the project works, please refer to the [Deploying Parse Server section](#deploying-parse-server) to learn more about additional ways of running Parse Server.
+Once you have a better understanding of how the project works, please refer to the [Deploying MSG Server section](#deploying-parse-server) to learn more about additional ways of running MSG Server.